theRealSherapat/CompSA/README.md

 # Computational Self -Awareness (& -Expression)
-MSc project code for the thesis 'Computational Self-Awareness in Musical Robotic Systems'
+Project code, as well as LaTeX-documents, for the MSc thesis 'Computational Self-Awareness in Musical Robotic Systems'